Suspect in fatal shooting of 2 Israeli Embassy staff in D.C. wasn't on police's radar. Here is what we know.

 "Early indicators are that this is an act of targeted violence," Dan Bongino, deputy director of the FBI, said in a post on social media, adding that the suspect was being interviewed by D.C. police in conjunction with the FBI.

-The shooting was being investigated as a hate crime, a law enforcement source said.
+The shooting is being investigated as a hate crime, a law enforcement source said.

+A woman who attended the event, Katie Kalisher, told CBS News that she encountered the alleged shooter right after hearing gunfire.

+"Then this man comes in … but he was covered in rain and just looking really distressed and scared," Kalisher told "CBS Mornings."
+"We were comforting him because we thought that he was just somebody out in the street looking for a safe place to stay because he heard some gunshots."

 The suspect didn't appear in an initial search of crime databases and wasn't on law enforcements' radar, Metropolitan Police said.

+The suspect was from Chicago, and a large law enforcement presence blocked off roads in Chicago's Albany Park neighborhood Thursday morning as officers executed a search believed to be connected to the shooting, CBS News Chicago reported.
+The FBI confirmed their Chicago field office is conducting "court-authorized law enforcement activity" in that area.

+CBS News identified an X account belonging to the suspect.
+It has a history of posts about pro-Palestine activism, frustration with the media coverage of the Israel-Hamas war, inflammatory posts about Israel and discussion of violence for political gain.

-The Chicago-based American Osteopathic Information Association (AOIA) said in a statement the suspect is an employee at the not-for-profit trade association, which focuses on advancing IT use in osteopathic medicine.
+The Chicago-based American Osteopathic Information Association (AOIA) said in a statement that he was an employee at the not-for-profit trade association, which focuses on advancing IT use in osteopathic medicine.

 "We were shocked and saddened to learn that an AOIA employee has been arrested as a suspect in this horrific crime," said the president and the CEO of the American Osteopathic Association, or AOA, which represents more than 197,000 osteopathic physicians and osteopathic medical students.